Google Cloud: Memorystore for Redis vs. Valkey - Which in-memory database should you choose now?

 • For new construction or when higher performance and scalability are required, Memorystore for Valkey (cluster mode enabled)

-• If you want to keep a close eye on the Redis ecosystem, try the proven Memorystore for Redis Cluster (note that the engine version is older).
+• If you want to monitor the Redis ecosystem more carefully, try the proven Memorystore for Redis Cluster (note that it uses an older engine version).

 I think it will look something like this.